ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 ## Commit Preparation errors

 {: #errors-commit-prepare}
-The following are the list of errors related to Commit Preparation:
+The following is the list of errors related to Commit Preparation:

 - err_3.1.1: Badly formed message: wrong transaction ID.